eXXpedition Round Britain gets off to an amazing start!

 7th August – 5th September

-eXXpedition Round Britain is a three-part mission aboard S/V Sea Dragon, circumnavigating Great Britain in August/September 2017
+Congratulations to eXXpedition Round Britain as they embark on their three-part mission aboard our very own S/V Sea Dragon, circumnavigating Great Britain over the next 4 weeks.

-The eXXpedition team will sail around the whole of the British Isles, sampling the waters for plastics and toxics as they go, according to the protocols developed by the 5 Gyres Institute.
-Starting from Plymouth on 7th August, they will sail into the heart of all four of Britain’s capital cities, Cardiff, Belfast, Edinburgh, and London, as well as to the Isle of Arran in the Clyde and Stornoway in the Outer Hebrides.
+The eXXpedition team are sailing the whole of the British Isles, sampling the waters for plastics and toxics as they go, according to the protocols developed by the 5 Gyres Institute.
+Having started from Plymouth on 7th August, they will sail into the heart of all four of Britain’s capital cities, Cardiff, Belfast, Edinburgh, and London, as well as to the Isle of Arran in the Clyde and Stornoway in the Outer Hebrides.

 LEG 1: Plymouth, via Cardiff and Belfast, to Arran (nr Glasgow): 7th – 17th August